 The central ideas explored in Family Zen activities are drawn from the Zen Buddhist tradition.
 Our intention is that all topics we present should be useful to the children at whatever age they are right now.
 This is a program designed to engage children in an interactive and fun exploration of basic Buddhist concepts and practice like mindfulness, compassion, kindness and connection.

-The class lasts for approximately 1½ hours.
-Each class begins with a short, seated meditation of 2 or 3 minutes.
-Our group meets monthly on the 3rd Sunday of the month at the Upper Valley Zen Center Zendo, from 4 -5:30 PM.
-Each meeting we follow the same structure with a different topic.
+The class schedule has modified during covid, including Zoom sessions.
+(In-person meetings lasted for approximately 1½ hours.)
 The children have become comfortable sitting silently for 3 minutes at the beginning.
-We begin with our topic by reading a story.
+We typically begin our topic by reading a story.
 We talk about it, and then follow it with an art activity.
 We end with a snack and another brief sit.

 Shinji Goodman, Jing Mayer and Gendo

 Unfortunately we are not meeting on zoom at this time although we did meet in this way for several sessions.
 After polling the parents, it was decided not to formally meet again until the spring when we could meet in person.
 Though not meeting formally, in an effort to stay in touch Jing and I have distributed various art supplies-for projects to work on at home.
 For example, clay and tools needed for making tiles or another object of their choosing.
 We included a short video on how to do this project, if they chose to make tiles.
 We will be in touch with the families soon to set a date to meet in person.